Next Day: Roncesvalles to Larrasoana

 I paid €28 for my night in the Orisson, that was for diner and my bed in a small dorm.
 Okay price wise, but hell I thought if I had to pay every night like that.
 However this was the most expensive until I reached Santiago.
 The host in the Orisson was great, friendly, the whole place is run well and I recommend it.

 The money was worth it.
-The views in the morning from the Orisson are great, looking down on smaller mountains, with the morning mist floating between them.
+The views in the morning from the Orisson are great, looking down on smaller mountains, with the morning mist floating in the valleys.

 It is about 14 or 15 km to Roncescalles, to me it felt so much more.
 But today it was not all up hill again.
 The views are just incredible, film like.
 I felt like I wanted to fall into the beauty of my surrounding and be swallowed up in peace.